GraphQL is a data query language developed by Facebook, designed to make APIs faster, more flexible, and more developer-friendly.

 `

-indicates that the specific type is an array.
+Indicates that a specific type is an array.

 const typeDefs = gql`